Breakthroughs take teamwork

 Based on initial consultation, the NRC received guidance to pursue three challenge missions, from which we are now developing the inaugural round of Challenge Programs.
 They are as follows:

-- Energy Materials – to develop new materials for clean and sustainable sources of energy
+- Novel Materials for Clean and Sustainable Energy – to develop new materials for clean and sustainable sources of energy

 - High-throughput and Secure Networks – to develop high performance, affordable and secure communication for rural and remote communities